MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 1. If there's a monitoring system setup to test website availability periodically, it will be removed if it sends a non browser user agent.
 In case your monitoring system sends a user agent that is of any standard browser, it might be counted.
 If using a monitoring system to test website availability, we recommend targeting **/\_services/about** page of your website to ensure that it isn't counted in anonymous user access.

-1. If a user is accessing only static resources like CSS, JavaScript, and images won't be counted.
+1. If a user is accessing only static resources (CSS, JavaScript, and images) won't be counted.

 1. If a user is browsing anonymously and later logs in to the website within same day (UTC timezone), then that user will only be counted as authenticated user and won't be counted as anonymous user.